How to Apply

 Do not mail any additional materials such as CVs, abstracts, personal information or lists of professional accomplishments.
 These will not be considered for admission purposes.

 Admissions Decision Notification

 Notification will be made via email.
 Please set email settings to allow all mail from mit.edu and whoi.edu and regularly check spam/trash folders.

 The Joint Program will notify applicants via email regarding the receipt of all application materials.

 Notification of admission decisions will be sent via email to applicants by mid to late February.

-Joint Program offers are normally made mid-February each year.
+Joint Program offers are normally made beginning in mid-February each year.
 Timing of offers can depend on a number of factors, including the schedules of people involved in decisions.
-But every effort is made to inform people by early March.
-If you are on a wait list, you will be notified of that as well by early March.
+But every effort is made to inform people by mid March.
+If you are on a wait list, you will be notified of that as well by mid March.

 Open house for admitted students is scheduled for March 13 and 14, 2023.